Skip to content

 The successful program was started by Mairin Norton, a high-schooler who has since moved on to college.
 She was concerned that no one would take over the program, but WinPAC has stepped up.

 Winchester High Transition Specialist Christiana Judge, joined them.
-And Kate Caves was there too, Kate Messier and Betsy D’Alelio, members of WinPAC, the Winchester Parent Advisory Council.
+And Kate Caves was there too, as were Kate Messier and Betsy D’Alelio, members of WinPAC, the Winchester Parent Advisory Council.

-Anyone wishing to buy a Unite with Light luminary kit, can do so on WinPAC’s website, or get them at A Sweet Surprize on Thomson Street.
+Anyone wishing to buy a Unite with Light luminary kit, can do so on WinPAC’s website, or get them at A Sweet Surprize on Thompson Street.

 Latest